faryon93/nsqflux/README.md

 The field `_measurement` overrides the configured default influxdb measurment name.
 If no `_timestamp` field (unix time in milliseconds) is present, the server assigns the timestamp on reception.

+Numerical values are stored as value fields and string values are stored as measurement tags.
+To override this behaviour, one can prefix the value name with the `$` character in order to treat strings as values.

 If an array of objects is provided, each element is inserted as a single datapoint.
 ```json
 [